ronitlevi/xv6-peterson-locks-and-tournament-tree/README.md

 # xv6 Synchronization

+A low-level systems programming project implementing synchronization mechanisms in xv6.

-This project extends the xv6 operating system with Peterson-lock-based synchronization primitives and builds a userspace tournament-tree library for multi-process mutual exclusion.
+This project extends the xv6 operating system with synchronization primitives and was developed as part of an Operating Systems course (2025).

+It focuses on concurrency, mutual exclusion, and practical systems programming.

 ## Overview